corbui317/HomeVault/README.md

 After building, open `http://localhost:5000` to view the login page.
 Use the default credentials **admin/password** to sign in and access the dashboard where you can upload and manage photos.

+## Troubleshooting

+Running `npm run dev` installs missing packages for the frontend and backend automatically.
+If you see warnings about deprecated APIs (such as `util._extend`) they originate from underlying libraries and should not prevent the development server from starting.
+To ensure all packages are available, run `npm install` in the project root and in each subfolder (`backend` and `frontend`) before starting the dev script.